 - Weight more than 12 kg (26 lbs)

 - A review of medical records, and physical exam to determine eligibility for the study.

-- Participating in the study may last up to 3.5 years.
+- Participating in the study may last up to three-and-a-half years.

-- Participants with improvement in their blood cell counts at 6 months will have the option to continue taking the medication for an additional 3 years.
+- Participants with improvement in their blood cell counts at six months will have the option to continue taking the medication for an additional three years.